 I think this blouse can be paired with jeans or a skirt, making it casual or more formal.
-The fabric you choose will really set the tone for the level of fomality.
-You can make a solid colored blouse for a classic look, or use the yoke to mix in a contrasting fabric for a more bold look.
-Or even try making the yoke with lace like Teresa did.
+The fabric you choose will really set the tone for the level of formality.
+You can make a solid-colored blouse for a classic look, or use the yoke to mix in a contrasting fabric for a more bold look.
+Or even try making the yoke with lace, like Teresa did.
 There are a lot of really fun possibilities with this one!

 If you like the fit of this top, I’d also recommend checking out the Roscoe Blouse by True Bias.

 Weekend Getaway Blouse – by Liesl & Co.